3 Guidelines for Decreasing Back Pain

 Chronic back and neck pain can come from multiple sources.

-Sometimes small adjustments can lead to big results in back pain.
-Over the years I have found that it takes a bit of sleuthing to help people decrease or eliminate their pain.
-Using these 3 steps may help you find relief for your patient or yourself.
+Do you struggle with chronic back pain?
+Sometimes small adjustments can lead to big results in chronic pain.
+Over the years I have found that it takes a bit of sleuthing to help people eliminate their pain.
+Following these 3 guidelines may help you find relief for your patient or yourself.

 A patient I worked with had injured his neck, and the pain would not go away.
 After a few months of decreased activity and increasing pain, he finally pursued Physical Therapy.
 These are the guidelines I followed to help him recuperate and return to pain free activity!